bsmg/beat-saber-community-wiki/users-guide/getting-started.md

 # How to install mods

-Beat Saber was not designed with mod support, so you have to run a program to patch the game and enable mods.
+Beat Saber was not designed with mod support, so you have to run the Mod Manager below to enable mods.

 ## Beat Saber Mod Manager